briancavalier/helikopter/README.md

 # :helicopter: Helicopter

-Circular reactive programming with algebraic effects
+Helicopter is an architecture for interactive web applications.
+It adds algebraic effects and composable handlers to an Elm-like reactive architecture.